Why does patient identity management matter in healthcare?

 Duplicates are the main risk to identity management

 To provide the right standard of patient care, the right diagnoses and treatments must be given to the right people.
-Nevertheless, a survey carried out in 2014 by the Regional Healthcare Facility Identity-Vigilance Group (GRIVES) on regional data in Provence-Alpes-Côte d’Azur (France) shows that 0.76% of the patients from facilities which took part in the survey were screened for duplicate patient records and that 0.79% of patient intake records created them.
-Supervisory authorities have long since undertaken a widespread operation to make hospital workers aware of this problem and the High Healthcare Authority (Haute Autorité de Santé) has made identity management a high priority as part of the V2010 of the healthcare facility certification procedure.
+Nevertheless, a survey carried out in 2014 by the Regional Healthcare Facility Identity-Vigilance Group (GRIVES) on regional data in Provence-Alpes-Côte d’Azur (France) shows that 0.76% of the patients from healthcare organisations which took part in the survey were screened for duplicate patient records and that 0.79% of patient intake records created them.
+Supervisory authorities have long since undertaken a widespread operation to make hospital workers aware of this problem and the High Healthcare Authority (Haute Autorité de Santé) has made identity management a high priority as part of the V2010 of the healthcare organisation certification procedure.

 Handling every determining factor of people’s identities